-(1) Qualifications.
-Any person of good moral character who is a member in good standing of the bar of the highest court of any U.S. state, territory, or possession or the District of Columbia may be admitted to practice before this court.
+- (1) Qualifications.
+Any person of good moral character who is a member in good standing of the bar of the highest court of any U.S. state, territory, or possession or the District of Columbia may be admitted to practice before this court. - (2) Procedures.
+An attorney may be admitted to practice before this court by oral motion or by verified application.

-(2) Procedures.

-- (A) In General.
-An attorney may be admitted to practice before this court by oral motion or by verified application. - (i) By Oral Motion in an Admissions Proceeding.
-A member of the bar of this court may make an oral motion to admit an applicant to the bar during the monthly attorney admissions proceeding held at the Howard T. Markey National Courts Building, 717 Madison Place, NW, Washington, DC 20439, at the times posted on the court's website at www.uscfc.uscourts.gov

-(generally 10:00 a.m. on Thursday of the first full week in every month).
+- (A) By Oral Motion in an Admissions Proceeding.
+A member of the bar of this court may make an oral motion to admit an applicant to the bar during the monthly attornev admissions proceeding held at the Howard T. Markey National Courts Building, 717 Madison Place, NW, Washington, DC 20439, at the times posted on the court's website at www.uscfc.uscourts.gov (generally on Thursday of the first full week in every month).
 Motions will be heard in a courtroom posted in the lobby of the courthouse on the day of the proceeding.
-Applicants for admission must appear in the clerk's office no later than 9:30 a.m. to:

-- (I) pay the admission fee set forth in RCFC 83.1(b)(4); - (II) complete a "Form for Admission via Motion in Open Court" (available on the court's website); and - (III) present a certificate of the clerk of the highest court of any U.S. state, territory, or possession or the District of Columbia which has been issued within 30 days and states that the applicant is a member in good standing of the bar of such court.
-Applicants who for special reasons are unable to appear for admission on one of the posted dates should contact the clerk's office to make alternate arrangements. - (ii) By Oral Motion in a Proceeding Outside Washington, DC.
-A member of the bar of this court may make an oral motion to admit an applicant to the bar during a court proceeding before any judge of this court so long as the applicant:
+Applicants for admission must check in with the clerk's office no later than 30 minutes before the start of the proceeding.
+At least one week in advance of the proceeding. applicants must submit electronically the following: - (i) a "Form for Admission via Motion in Open Court" (available on the court's website); - (ii) a certificate of the clerk of the highest court of any U.S. state, territory, or possession or the District of Columbia which has been issued within the last 30 days and states that the applicant is a member in good standing of the bar of such court; and - (iii) payment of the admission fee set forth in RCFC 83.1(b)(4);

+Applicants who for special reasons are unable to appear for admission on one of the posted dates should contact the clerk's office to make alternate arrangements.